Search Website

 Performing Opportunities

-Don Wright Faculty of Music offers a rich breadth of performance opportunities for students in all Bachelor of Music streams.
-Included are opportunities to perform in solo and studio recitals.
+Don Wright Faculty of Music offers a rich breadth of performance opportunities.
+Ensemble participation is required for BMus students and all students at Western from all programs are eligible to audition.
+Learn more

-Perform and learn in our new building that offers the best learning environment for academic and performance studies with 100+ practice rooms, studios, large and small rehearsal rooms.
+Perform and learn in facilities that offer the best learning environment for academic and performance studies with 100+ practice rooms, studios, large and small rehearsal rooms, and composition and recording spaces.
+Learn more

 Combined Degree Programs with Business